socialimpactlab/feedbackmechanisms/index.md

 ## Contact Us
 If your have any queries or feedback about any of the resources here, we’d love to hear from you.
 [Get in touch](mailto:hello@simlab.org?subject=feedbackmechanisms.org)!

-This project was funded by UK Department for International Development.
+This material has been funded by UK aid from the UK government; however the views expressed do not necessarily reflect the UK government’s official policies.

 <img style="margin-left:auto;display:block;margin-right:auto" width="100px" src="{{site.baseurl}}/public/img/dfid.jpg">